partitionskew/partitionskew.github.io/content/posts/2024/07-Sep/2024-10-06_shell_script_xargs.md

 xargs is not the right tool to substitute multiple arguments into a command in specific positions.
 In the examples I shared above, I showed how we can position an entire line in a specific spot in the command using the `-I` option.

 If your file contains multiple arguments per line, you'll want to prepare your command ahead of time using other tools like `sed` (stream editor), `awk`, or even `xargs` and then save it to a file.
-Once the commands are saved to a file, you can expect it for correctness and then pipe it into `xargs` to run.
+Once the commands are saved to a file, you can inspect it for correctness and then pipe it into `xargs` to run.

 ## Conclusion

 `xargs` is useful for automating bulk operations using commands that only accept arguments as input.
-Next time you want to repeat an action multiple times using slightly different arguments, but you can't pipe the arguments into the command, consider using `xargs`.
+Next time you want to repeat an action multiple times using slightly different arguments - but you can't pipe the arguments into the command - consider using `xargs`.